Document Management > File request links

 - They select or drag files to upload

-- Files upload directly to your specified folder
+- Files go directly to your specified folder

-Each uploaded file gets prefixed with the uploader’s name for easy identification.
+Each uploaded file gets prefixed with the uploader’s name.

-No access beyond upload - Users can only add files, not view, edit, or delete existing content.
+Upload-only access - Users can only add files, not view, edit, or delete existing content.

-Audit trails - All uploads are logged in SharePoint’s audit system for compliance tracking.
+Audit trails - All uploads are logged in SharePoint’s audit system.

-Data location - Files stay in your tenant’s geographic region per your data residency settings.
+Data location - Files stay in your tenant’s geographic region per data residency settings.

 Automatic scanning - Microsoft Defender scans all uploads for malware.